veggiespam/ImageLocationScanner/README.md

     inactive or a single space for a name.
     ILS just filters these fields from the display since there is no location or privacy leakage.
 * When I use ZAP, nothing shows up
-	- Before ZAP 2.7.x, you must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
+	- You must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
 	- If you have images disabled in Global Exclude URL, then any passive image scanner, like ILS, will be unable to see the images and report on privacy issues.